-Payments in respect of interest on the Notes (including, to the extent applicable, the positive difference between the redemption price and the issue price of the Notes) to a non-resident entity which is registered or otherwise organized in a state of the European Economic Area or in a state with which the Republic of Lithuania has concluded and brought into effect double tax treaty, will not be subject to withholding tax in Lithuania.
+Payments in respect of interest on the Notes (including, to the extent applicable, the positive difference between the redemption price and the issue price of the Notes) to a non-resident entity which is registered or otherwise organized in a state of the European Economic Area or in a state with which the Republic of Lithuania has concluded and brought into effect double tax treaty, will not be subject to withholding tax in Lithuania, upon submission of a document confirming the entity's incorporation / registration place.
 Payments in respect of interest on the Notes to a non-resident entity other than listed above will be subject to 10% withholding tax.

-If the Issuer as an interest-paying person is unable to identify the Noteholder and determine such Noteholder's eligibility for a lower tax rate or exemption from withholding tax, payments of interest in respect of the Notes (including, to the extent applicable, the positive difference between the redemption price and the issue price of the Notes) to any such Noteholder will be subject to 15% withholding tax to be withheld and paid to the budget of the Republic of Lithuania by the Issuer.
+If the Issuer as an interest-paying person is unable to identify the Noteholder (knowing only the fact it is a corporate entity) and determine such Noteholder's eligibility for a lower tax rate or exemption from withholding tax, payments of interest in respect of the Notes (including, to the extent applicable, the positive difference between the redemption price and the issue price of the Notes) to any such Noteholder will be subject to 10% withholding tax to be withheld and paid to the budget of the Republic of Lithuania by the Issuer.